Plane Hamiltonian Cycles in Convex Drawings: Maximal plane subdrawings

-\begin{proof} Let $\calD'$ be an arbitrary maximal plane subdrawing of~$\calD$.
-By \cite[Theorem~3.1]{GarciaTejelPilz2021}, $\calD'$ is $2$-connected and spanning.
+\begin{proof}[Proof of \Cref{thm:convex-maximal-is-maximum}] Let $\calD'$ be an arbitrary maximal plane subdrawing of~$\calD$.
+Then $\calD'$ is $2$-connected and spanning by \Cref{lem:maxplane_spanning2conn}.
 Clearly, in a $2$-connected plane drawing, every face is bounded by a cycle.
-We show that, for every $r \geq 4$, the $r$-faces are the same in every maximal plane subdrawing of $\calD$, where a face is an \emph{$r$-face} if it is bounded by exactly $r$ edges.
+We show that, for every $k \geq 4$, the $k$-faces are identical in every maximal plane subdrawing of $\calD$, where a face is a \emph{$k$-face} if it is bounded by exactly $k$ edges.

-Let $F$ be an $r$-face in $\calD'$ with $r \geq 4$ and denote its bounding $r$-cycle by~$C_r$.
-We call an edge of $\calD$ that connects two non-consecutive vertices of $C_r$ a \emph{chord} of the cycle.
-Since $\calD'$ is maximal plane, no chord of $C_r$ lies entirely in~$F$.
-Consequently, as shown by Garc\'ia, Pilz, and Tejel~\cite[Lemma~3.6]{GarciaTejelPilz2021}, all chords of~$C_{r}$ lie entirely in the complement of~$F$.
-In particular, in $\calD$ the vertices of $C_{r}$ induce a drawing of $K_r$ isomorphic to the geometric drawing of $r$ points in convex position.
-Moreover, since~$\calD'$ is spanning and $F$ is a face of~$\calD'$, no vertex of $\calD$ lies inside of~$F$.
-Since $\calD$ is convex we use a result of Arroyo et al.~\cite[Lemma~3.5]{ArroyoMRS2017_convex} to conclude that all edges of~$\calD$ are in the complement of~$F$.
-Thus $C_r$ is completely uncrossed in~$\calD$.
-Hence, $C_r$ and $F$ are part of every maximal plane subdrawing of~$\calD$.
+Let $F$ be a $k$-face in $\calD'$ with $k \geq 4$ and denote its bounding cycle by~$C$, i.e., $F$ is one of the two sides of~$C$.
+Since $\calD'$ is maximal plane, no chord of $C$ lies entirely in~$F$.
+Consequently, \Cref{lem:chordsincomplement} implies that all chords of~$C$ lie entirely on the other side $S_2$ of~$C$.
+In particular, the vertices of $C$ induce a subdrawing~$\calC_k$ of~$\calD$ isomorphic to the geometric drawing of $k$ points in convex position.
+Moreover, since~$\calD'$ is spanning and $F$ is a face of~$\calD'$, no vertex of~$\calD$ lies inside of~$F$.
+Since $\calD$ is convex, we use \Cref{lem:convex} to conclude that all edges of~$\calD$ are in the convex side $S_2$ of~$\calC_k$.
+Thus, $C$ is completely uncrossed in~$\calD$, and $C$ and $F$ are part of every maximal plane subdrawing of~$\calD$.

-This fixes, for every $r \geq 4$ and every maximal plane subdrawing $\calD'$ of~$\calD$, the number of $r$-faces in $\calD'$.
-Hence, Euler's formula implies $f_3 = e + c$, where $f_3$ is the number of 3-faces, $e$~is the number of edges, and $c$ is a constant depending on the number of vertices and faces of size at least four.
-On the other hand, double counting the number of edges via incident faces gives $2e = 3f_3 + c'$ for some constant $c'$ depending on the number of faces of size at least four.
-Since there is a unique solution to these two equations, the number of 3-faces and edges in every maximal plane subdrawing is fixed.
-Thus, every maximal plane subdrawing of $\calD$ is maximum~plane. \end{proof}
+This fixes, for every $k \geq 4$ and every maximal plane subdrawing $\calD'$ of~$\calD$, the number of $k$-faces in $\calD'$.
+Hence, Euler's formula implies $f_3 = e + c$, where $f_3$ is the number of 3-faces, $e$~is the number of edges, and $c$ is a constant depending on the number of vertices and faces of size at least four in~$\calD'$.
+On the other hand, double counting the number of edges in $\calD'$ via incident faces gives $2e = 3f_3 + c'$ for some constant $c'$ depending on the number of faces of size at least four.
+Since there is a unique solution to these two equations, the number of 3-faces and, especially, the number of edges in every maximal plane subdrawing is fixed.
+Thus, every maximal plane subdrawing of~$\calD$ is maximum~plane. \end{proof}